turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/1_getting_started.markdown

 * deploy an app to Heroku
 * write model tests using RSpec
 * write feature tests using RSpec and Capybara
-* use branches and small commits to develop good git workflow
+* use branches and commits to develop git workflow
 * model one-to-many data relationships
 * use polymorphic associations to associate an object with one of several other models
 * use partials and helpers to tidy up views